 OT-BASE Asset Center automatically produces database backups every twelve hours that are stored in the directory that you have defined for backups in the installation process (/var/ot-base/backup by default).
+You should make sure that these backups are automatically copied to an external medium in case your server (or virtual machine) crashes.

 Restoring a backup after installing a product update